 Browse our resources for ideas that schools can use to green their campuses and make visible, measurable progress on one or more of the three pillars of green schools: environmental impact, health impact, and/or environmental and sustainability literacy.

 With more than 700 million students worldwide and one-eighth of the world's population entering a K-12 school building each day, there's no questioning the enormity and urgency of the task before us.

 How we educate and take care of our schools sends a tangible signal of a community's willingness to provide a strong education to all its students and prepare them for a sustainable future.
 Many of our schools simply send the wrong message: stuffy, poorly lit, overcrowded and sometimes toxic environments unfit for learning.

-When we educate a child, we choose the future we hope he or she creates.
+When we educate a child, we choose the future we hope they create.
 We choose a sustainable future, and so we must educate students to prepare them to create it — in a place that inspires them.

 About the Center for Green Schools

-The Center for Green Schools at the U.S. Green Building Council (USGBC), the organization behind Green Apple Day of Service, was founded to ensure green schools for every child in this generation.
-At the Center, we believe that all students deserve the opportunity to attend sustainable schools that enhance their health and well-being and prepare them for green careers, and sustain a thriving planet.
+The Center for Green Schools at the U.S. Green Building Council (USGBC), the organization behind Green Apple, was founded to ensure green schools for every child in this generation.
+At the Center, we believe that all students deserve the opportunity to attend sustainable schools that enhance their health and well-being, prepare them for green careers, and sustain a thriving planet.
 The Center’s core mission is to support and train those implementing sustainability within school systems to be the most effective change agents they can be, through professional development, peer networks, research, and advocacy.